1916 Bursary Fund

 Student who were/are in the care of TUSLA

 Applicants making a Review and Appeal application must note:

-- A Review and Appeal application can only be made by completing the Appeals form and submitting it by email no later than 12 noon Monday 21st May.
+- A Review and Appeal application can only be made by completing the Appeals form and submitting it by email no later than 1.00 p.m.
+Monday 25th of February.
 No late appeals will be accepted;

 - Any unsolicited correspondence from a third party (e.g. politician, clergy, academic staff) that attempts to canvass on behalf of the applicant will not be taken into account.